david-dorf/ExportURDF/Fusion360/README.md

 4. Copy the `ExportURDF.py` script content into the script folder.
 5. Run the script by clicking the `Run` button.

+## Roadmap
+1. Add support for rigid groups and as-built joints.
+2. Add additional features such as materials integration and SDF tools integration.
+3. Fix any lingering issues with the script.

 ## Dependencies
 The script requires the following dependencies:
 Python 3.6+